gtktsc/react-adone/docs/README.md

 const basket = {
   // required and unique
   key: 'counter',
-  // default value of the store on initialisation defaultState = {
+  // value of the store on initialisation initialState = {
     count: 0,
   },
   // actions that trigger store mutation